MrMejia24/PortfolioProject/Build Serverless Web Application/Host Static Website/README.md

         a.
 Change directory into your repository and copy the static files from GitHub repository:
         - cd wildrydes-site
         - git clone https://github.com/vitd39jc/wildrydes-site.git
+        - copy the items from the Github repository with the exception of the .git folder to your local repository created on Step 3a
         b.
 Commit the files to your Git Service
         - git add .
         - git commit -m 'new'